Second order cubic corrections of large deviations for perturbed random walks: Introduction

 Directed polymers in random environment in dimension $1+1$ are in strong disorder for all inverse temperatures $\beta>0$, and it is conjectured that for general distributions, there are second order cube-root fluctuations for the rescaled free energy with GUE Tracy-Widom statistics.
 Random walks in space-time i.i.d. random environments share several features with directed polymers in random environment.
 It is hence natural to conjecture that a similar behavior would occur: second order corrections to the quenched large deviation principle for random walk in space-time i.i.d. random environment for a large class of distributions of the random environment, still of scale cube-root, with convergence to the GUE Tracy-Widom distribution.
 Here, the strength of the disorder given by the random environment, plays the role of the inverse temperature (for dimensions $d\ge 3+1$, regimes analogous to the strong and weak disorder regimes of directed polymers exist for the random walk in space-time i.i.d. environment \cite{BMRS19}).
 The intermediate disorder regime probes the strong-weak disorder transition of directed polymers in dimensions $1+1$, by taking the limit $\beta\to 0$ as the length of the polymer is increased.
 For the special case $\beta_N=\hat\beta N^{-1/4}$, it was shown in \cite{AKQ14}, that the fluctuations crossover between the Edwards-Willkinson regime to the GUE Tracy-Widom regime as $\hat\beta\to\infty$, and the Kardar-Parisi-Zhang equation (KPZ) appears in the limit.
-Subsequently Krishnan and Quastel in \cite{KQ18}, showed through a perturbation argument involving matching a certain number of moments with the log-gamma polymer \cite{S12}, the universality of the GUE Tracy-Widom distribution when $1\gg\beta_N\gg O(N^{-1/4})$.
+Subsequently Krishnan and Quastel in \cite{KQ18}, showed through a perturbation argument involving matching a certain number of moments with the log-gamma polymer \cite{S12}, the universality of the GUE Tracy-Widom distribution when $1\gg\beta_N\gg O(N^{-1/4})$ (see similar ideas used within the context of chaos phenomena and ultrametricity in the mixed $p$-spin model in \cite{AC16}).

 The intermediate disorder has also been studied within the context of random walks in space-time i.i.d. random environment in $\mathbb Z$ which are perturbations of the simple symmetric random walk.
 Indeed, in \cite{CG17}, the intermediate disorder regime was proven for a random walk in space-time i.i.d. random environment defined by its probability to jump to the right at a given time $t$ from a site $x$ as $\frac{1}{2}+t^{-1/4}\xi(x,t)$ with $(\xi(x,t))_{x\in\mathbb Z, t\in\mathbb N}$ i.i.d. with values in $[0,1]$.
 This corresponds to the case $\beta_N=\hat\beta N^{-1/4}$ of directed polymers.
 A second result in \cite{CG17} gives an intermediate disorder regime limit of the same kind for the logarithmic fluctuations of the transition probability $P_{0,\omega}(X_t=y)$ of the Beta random walk, with scaling $y=\gamma t+xt^{1/2}$, $\gamma\in (0,1/2)$, $x\in\mathbb R$ with time-dependent parameters $\upalpha_t=\upbeta_t= t^{1/2}$, as $t\to\infty$ is time.